rgallo/homebridge-sunpower/README.md

 # homebridge-sunpower

 This is a big work-in-progress/proof of concept to get Sunpower production/consumption/daily mix info into Homebridge.

-Production and consumption should show as light sensors with values in watts, and daily mix as a humidity sensor.
-Everything is still up in the air for these decisions (especially the humidity sensor, as I'm pretty sure this won't work above 100%), and this is also my first time working with Homebridge, so feel free to contribute!
+This plugin has two sets of two lightbulbs.
+Current Import and Current Export will be switched on or off depending on if you are net importing or exporting currently, the brightness represents the percentage of your import/export from/to the grid, and the light sensor represents the power being generated, in kilowatts.
+Daily Import/Export lightbulbs are similar but for the current day.

+Current design inspired by https://github.com/longzheng/homebridge-fronius-inverter-lights

 Example config: